-All substantive questions must be submitted in writing to:
+All substantive questions must be submitted in writing via email to:

-Charles J. Burns

-Extramural Grants Administration
+David Googins Extramural Grants Administration scirb@health.ny.gov

-scirb@health.ny.gov

 To the degree possible, each inquiry should cite the RFA section and paragraph to which it refers.
 Written questions will be accepted until the date posted on the cover of this RFA.
 This includes Minority and Women Owned Business Enterprise (MWBE) questions and questions pertaining to the MWBE forms.